amaurymaille/isaac-qol/README.md

 player from reaching the Cathedral.
 Additionnaly, using Glowing Hourglass at the beginning of the Cathedral and returning to Womb II doesn't prevent the player from reaching Sheol if they want.
+* Multiple fixes on Delirium, mainly avoiding glitched damage when Delirium isn't visible on screen.
+Also, when Delirium transformes into Mega Satan, he will no longer summon harbringers, sins or angels, and no longer update the Mega Satan AI.
+* Using the R Key after defeating Mom's Heart in Mausoleum II now always reset the flag telling the game that the heart has been defeated.
+This cause the normal versions of Mauso II to load when going for The Beast or Mother again after using the R Key.

 # Mechanics